Ashok0/EnderalVREssentials/README.md

 [**Renthal's Workbench v1.4**](https://www.nexusmods.com/skyrimspecialedition/mods/23164?tab=files): New high poly mesh and texture for the workbench.

-[**Better Dirt Cliffs and Alphas v4.0**](https://www.nexusmods.com/skyrimspecialedition/mods/34035?tab=files): Overhaul of the meshes & alpha channels involved in blending the top of the dirt cliff with the roots, and the roots with the wall.
-Covers SMIM meshes too.

 [**Enhanced Vanilla Trees SE v2.1**](https://www.nexusmods.com/skyrimspecialedition/mods/11008?tab=files): Better Vanilla Trees?
 Sign me up!
 All-In-One tree overhaul package with enhanced Vanilla trees.
 Supports RAT, SFO Branches, SFO Snowy Pines, and more!
 - Delete ESP files.
 - Remove DynDOLOD folders (which contain billboards) as DynDOLOD generates its own superior billboards.

-[**HD Dead Trees and Driftwoods v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/35308?tab=files): Combine "4K Parallax Treebark" and "Spooknik's - Tundra Trees HD" to achieve HD dead trees and driftwoods.
-Contains original mods port.

-[**CC's Enhanced Ore Veins SSE Edition v8.0**](https://www.nexusmods.com/skyrimspecialedition/mods/1306?tab=files): A texture replacement for the ore veins found in mines and around skyrim.
-This mod also retextures the mined ores and the ingots.

-[**CC's Enhanced Ore Veins SSE Edition v8.0.1 - Patch**](https://www.nexusmods.com/skyrimspecialedition/mods/1306?tab=files): Install this to resolve the issue where all mines revert to vanilla textures when depleted.

-[**Rustic Alchemy and Enchanting Tables v1.0**](https://www.nexusmods.com/skyrim/mods/62328?tab=files): A rustic overhaul of the alchemy and enchanting tables of Skyrim.
-The aim was to bring real antiquity to these arcane crafting tables as is fitting of their ancient origin.

 [**High Poly Project v4.95**](https://www.nexusmods.com/skyrimspecialedition/mods/12029): An on going process to improve the models of the game with more polygons , UV edits or just replace them all together.
 SMIM was the inspiration and the lack of similar mods led me to make this.
 - Should be installed with a Custom Install.
 Skip "Farmhouse Stone Walls" as these are better replaced by seperate mods.
 Skip "Whiterun Clutter", "Smelter Coal", "Furniture", "Plants", and "Riften 3D Leaves" as these at a minimum are incompatible with Enderal VR and can cause purple texture glitches.

-[**Tamrielic Textures Terrain LOD v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/39563): New overhaul for Terrain LOD landscape textures that corresponds with the texture mods you have installed.
+[**Tamrielic Textures Terrain LOD v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/39563?tab=posts): New overhaul for Terrain LOD landscape textures that corresponds with the texture mods you have installed.
 Generated with xLODGen.
 Also contains Tree LOD.

 [**Smaller Insects v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/51551?tab=files): This mod aims to resize the scale of animals in Skyrim to give a better immersive feelig in VR / First person.